Treasure Hunt (British game show): Presenters and crew

 In the BBC's 2002–2003 version, newsreader Dermot Murnaghan presented, the "skyrunner" was Suzi Perry, and there was no adjudicator.
 Advances in broadcasting technology meant that this new version could come from a much greater range of locations; however, the new version was short-lived.

 Keith Thompson of Castle Air Charters was the usual helicopter pilot in both versions, though for overseas editions a local pilot was often used.
 There was always a "chase" helicopter which relayed radio signals back to London and, although this could never be used tactically by the contestants, it was not hidden from the viewers.
 This communications helicopter had dark green with gold stripe livery, registration G-SPEY.
-The two crews would sometimes fly in formation to generate exciting footage.
-During one episode, G-SPEY was utilised to film pictures instead of Graham in G-BHXU; Thompson was required to land on a submarine in Plymouth Sound, and footage from a second cameraman in G-SPEY was used to show his landing.

-Both helicopters were usually Bell 206 JetRangers; the helicopter usually used by the skyrunner was registration G-BHXU (which crash landed at sea in 1995 due to engine/gearbox failure).
+Both helicopters were usually Bell 206 JetRangers; the helicopter usually used by the skyrunner was registration G-BHXU, which later ditched and sank in the English Channel in 1995 due to what is believed to have been an engine/gearbox failure – the pilot and engineer on board were both safely rescued after around 30 minutes in the water.

-A feature was made of the camaraderie between the female presenter and the male recording and flight crews.
-Shots from the rear as the presenter ran from clue to clue in a jump-suit were satirised on Spitting Image.

-In 1985, the cameraman, Graham Berry, was awarded a BAFTA for his contribution to the series.

 The contestants would win a cash prize of £1,000 (£2,000 in the revived version).